Overview of the Davidson Academy

 To attend either Davidson option, students must score in the 99.9th percentile on accepted intelligence and/or achievement tests; perform at a required academic level; exhibit intellectual and academic achievement; demonstrate motivation, social and emotional maturity, and an overall readiness for a fast-paced educational environment.

 For Nevada residents, both options – attending either the online campus or the day school in Reno – are free.
-However, out-of-state students attending the Online High School must pay tuition.
+However, out-of-state students attending the online campus must pay tuition.

 At the Reno school, students attend middle and high school classes at the Academy and may access university courses or advanced studies under a dual enrollment agreement.
 Students learn in a unique educational setting where their abilities, strengths, and interests are encouraged and supported.
 While grade levels are not designated, Davidson Academy students must meet and/or exceed high school graduation requirements defined by the state of Nevada, as well as participate in state testing.